mikro-orm/mikro-orm/docs/docs/guide/01-first-entity.md

 > Another way to define your entities is via [`EntitySchema`](https://mikro-orm.io/docs/entity-schema), this approach works also for vanilla JavaScript projects, as well as allows to define entities via interfaces instead of classes.
 Check the [Defining Entities section](https://mikro-orm.io/docs/defining-entities), all examples there have code tabs with definitions via `EntitySchema` too.

+The reflection with `ts-morph` is performance heavy, so the [metadata are cached](../metadata-cache.md) into `temp` folder and invalidated automatically when you change your entity definition (or update the ORM version).
+You should add this folder to `.gitignore` file.
+Note that when you build your production bundle, you can leverage the CLI to generate production cache on build time to get faster start-up times.
+See the [deployment section](../deployment.md) for more about this.

 ## Configuring TypeScript

 We will use the following TypeScript config, so create the `tsconfig.json` file and copy it there.
 If you know what you are doing, you can adjust the configuration to fit your needs.